Spring Yardwaste Season Announcement

 But what about times when you have more then will fit, like the spring and fall?

-Starting in spring of 2021, for six weeks each spring and six weeks each fall, the City is ready to take on that surge of yardwaste through a separate yardwaste collection contract.
-You can put your excess yardwaste in the special yard-waste paper bags that weigh up to 40 pounds – just like you used to, and for these 12 weeks each year that yardwaste, as much as you want, will be collected sep-arately and composted!
-The schedule for the 2021 spring and fall yardwaste collection will be announced through the news media and on this website.
+For six weeks each spring and six weeks each fall, the City is ready to take on that surge of yardwaste through a separate yardwaste collection contract.
+You can put your excess yardwaste in the paper yardwaste bags outside of your cart for collection.
+The paper yardwaste bags may weigh up to 40 pounds.
+For these 12 weeks each year that yardwaste, as much as you want, will be collected separately and composted!

 What if I have excess yardwaste at other times of the year?

 The City has a plan for that, too.
 You can purchase yardwaste stickers for your yard-waste paper bags or properly bundles brush and branches.
-They are $2 each, and every bag or bundle you put out must have it’d own sticker.
-Once again, there’s no limit if all your bags are tagged!
+They are $2 each, and every bag or bundle you put out must have its own sticker.
+Once again, there is no limit if all your bags are tagged!
 This tagged yardwaste will be collected with your carted waste.
-You’ll find tags at most retailers that sell yardwaste paper bags.
+You will find tags at most retailers that sell yardwaste paper bags.

 The Oma-Gro facility located within the Papillion Creek Water Resource Recovery Plant, 15705 Harlan Lewis Road, Bellevue, is now available as a disposal location for yardwaste from Omaha residents with these requirements and limitations:

-- Open weekdays, 7AM to 3PM.
+- Open weekdays, 7AM to 6PM.
 Closed on Saturdays, Sundays, and City of Omaha Holidays.
 Please allow enough time to load or unload your material.
+(These are the summer hours that are in effect until the end of the growing season.)

 - All yardwaste material must be equal to the material allowed for collection by the City of Omaha’s collection contractor. (no plastic bags, no stumps, no branches larger than 2” in diameter)